 It might not be the kind of thing most people want to talk about, but constipation is a very common problem.
-According to the NHS, an estimated one in seven adults and up to one in three children in the UK has constipation at any one time.
-Women are also twice as likely to suffer from constipation as men.
-If you’re a pregnant woman or an older person, you’re also more likely to be affected.
+According to the NHS, one in seven adults and one in three children in the UK has constipation at any one time (read Constipation in children: causes, symptoms and treatments for more information), with twice as many women affected than men.
+Older adults and pregnant women are also more likely to have constipation than others (i).

 Constipation means not being able to empty your bowel as regularly or as completely as usual, and straining to pass hard or lumpy stools, which can be painful and uncomfortable.
 Most of the time it’s nothing to worry about and your symptoms may last for a few days or so.
 If, however, your symptoms last for more than a week, you’re classed as having chronic constipation.
 In many of these long-term cases, constipation can cause significant discomfort and affect sufferers’ day-to-day lives.